joewpb/nim-clients/studio-voice/README.md

-# NVIDIA Maxine Studio Voice NIM Client
+# NVIDIA Studio Voice NIM Client

-This package has a sample client which demonstrates interaction with a Maxine Studio Voice NIM.
+This package has a sample client which demonstrates interaction with a Studio Voice NIM.

 ## Getting Started

 NVIDIA Maxine NIM Client packages use gRPC APIs.
 Instructions below demonstrate usage of Studio Voice NIM using Python gRPC client.
-Additionally, access the [Try API](https://build.nvidia.com/nvidia/studiovoice/api) feature to experience the NVIDIA Maxine Studio Voice NIM API without hosting your own servers, as it leverages the NVIDIA Cloud Functions backend.
+Additionally, access the [Try API](https://build.nvidia.com/nvidia/studiovoice/api) feature to experience the NVIDIA Studio Voice NIM API without hosting your own servers, as it leverages the NVIDIA Cloud Functions backend.

 ## Pre-requisites

 - Ensure you have Python 3.10 or above installed on your system.
 Please refer to the [Python documentation](https://www.python.org/downloads/) for download and installation instructions.
-- Access to NVIDIA Maxine Studio Voice NIM Container / Service.
+- Access to NVIDIA Studio Voice NIM Container / Service.

 ## Usage guide